Developing a Cancer of Unknown Primary (CUP) test

-Associate Professor Richard Tothill from the University of Melbourne Centre for Cancer Research is partnering with Professor Sarah-Jane Dawson and clinicians and researchers at the Peter MacCallum Cancer Centre to develop a rapid multi-omic liquid biopsy blood test utilising whole genome sequencing to resolve the difficult diagnosis of cancer of unknown primary origin.
+Associate Professor Richard Tothill and Professor Sarah-Jane Dawson teamed up with researchers at the Peter MacCallum Cancer Centre to develop a rapid blood test that used genome sequencing to identify where an unknown cancer originated in the body.

 Lead: Associate Professor Richard Tothill, University of Melbourne Centre for Cancer Research and Department of Clinical Pathology